mhtvsSFrpHdE/yet-another-gpu-partition-guide/01_GetAndSetHost.md

 ```

 ## If multiple version exist, choose the one currently active on your system
+Or you can uninstall unwanted by type `pnputil /delete-driver oemXX.inf`
 ```
 $targetDriverIndex = 0
 $targetDriverFileName = $targetDriver[$targetDriverIndex].Driver